erikaheidi/blog/src/content/addendum.md

   alt: 'My avatar'
 ---

 Thanks for reading until the end!
-Feel free to check out my other posts, leave a comment, reach out via the social links in the footer.
+Feel free to check out my other posts, leave a comment, or reach out via the social links in the footer.